Food Lifestyle

 iStock.com/Complexio

-OK, so let’s get specific.
-An air fryer is a small household kitchen appliance that can fit on your countertop.
-It has a fan that circulates hot air to cook food quickly in a mesh basket (or tray) from the outside in.
-The small size — most range in capacity from two to six quarts — has two advantages: they cook food fast to allow for crisping without burning or drying out.
-And they take up relatively little counter space.
+Their small size — most range in capacity from two to six quarts — has two advantages: They cook food quickly, allowing for crisping without burning or drying out, and they take up relatively little counter space.
 If you have room for a coffee maker, you have room for an air fryer.

 Some models retail for as little as $40, while others will set you back $300 or more, depending on the brand and features.
 If you’re interested, keep your eyes peeled for sales, especially during the holidays, as they’re currently a very popular gift.

 Now, to be clear, humans have been browning and crisping food for millennia, long before the air fryer was invented.
 The advantage of this new appliance is that it takes a shorter time and often doesn’t require preheating.
-And in addition to frying, most models can also bake, grill, and roast — all without any added oil.
+In addition to frying, most models can also bake, grill, and roast — all without the need for added oil.

 Pros and Cons of Air Fryers